 Cocaine floods the brain with dopamine within a few seconds, producing a feeling of euphoria, alertness, and excitement.
 The effects are short-lived, so it can lead to a “binge” pattern where a person takes doses back to back in an attempt to maintain that “high.”
 This is usually followed by a “crash,” which involves fatigue (both mental and physical), depression, and intense cravings.

 Heroin, on the other hand, has much more severe withdrawal symptoms, which include flu-like symptoms, insomnia, anxiety, and depression.
 If you or someone you know have tried to stop using a particular drug but weren’t able to because of intense withdrawal symptoms, you can get professional help through a credentialed treatment facility.
 Just search for “drug rehab” depending on your location.
 For example – Los Angeles drug rehab.
-You can call, and a dedicated treatment provider will discuss your options with you and how to gain access to resources for your recovery.
+Also, you can call Drug Detox Center Texas and a dedicated treatment provider will discuss your options with you and how to gain access to resources for your recovery.

 Tolerance – Changing the Brain’s Reward System